-- made a series of findings concerning the importance of the Arctic and Arctic research; - established the U.S. Arctic Research Commission (USARC) to promote Arctic research and recommend Arctic research policy; - designated the National Science Foundation (NSF) as the lead federal agency for implementing Arctic research policy; - established the Interagency Arctic Research Policy Committee (IARPC) to develop a national Arctic research policy and a five-year plan to implement that policy, and designated the NSF representative on the IARPC as its chairperson;13 and - defined the term "Arctic" for purposes of the act.
+- established the U.S. Arctic Research Commission (USARC) to promote Arctic research and recommend Arctic research policy; - designated the National Science Foundation (NSF) as the lead federal agency for implementing Arctic research policy; - established the Interagency Arctic Research Policy Committee (IARPC) to develop a national Arctic research policy and a five-year plan to implement that policy, and designated the NSF representative on the IARPC as its chairperson;15 and - defined the term "Arctic" for purposes of the act.